Minneapolis Police Scanner Encryption: An Accountability Crisis Five Years After George Floyd

 • Additional suburban agencies

 The 169-page agreement had been unanimously approved by the City Council in January 2025.
-It mandated reforms addressing the DOJ's findings that MPD used excessive force, discriminated against Black and Native residents, and violated protesters' First Amendment rights.
+It required reforms addressing the DOJ's findings that MPD used excessive force, discriminated against Black and Native residents, and violated protesters' First Amendment rights.

 Take Action in Minneapolis